Best Sleeping Positions for Health: Back, Side & More

 Subhead

+What Is The Best Sleeping Position?
 How Your Sleeping Position Can Affect Your Health

-Be it for a cat nap or a full night’s sleep, find out which sleeping position is best and how your favorite sleeping position affects your health.
+Be it for a catnap or a full night’s sleep, find out which sleeping position is best and how your favorite sleeping position affects your health.
 We’ll also show you how providing pillows to support your sleeping position can help reduce stress on your body and get you sleeping better.

 Is There a Best Sleeping Position?

-It’s not a simplistic answer in that you could tell someone to â€śonly sleep facing left or right.”
+It’s not a simple answer in that you could tell someone to “only sleep facing left or right.”

 The real answer is: The best position is one in which you keep your spine in a neutral position.
 A neutral spine will ensure that your neck, upper back, and lower back are not put under stress and that your posture isn’t negatively affected.

 Thus, almost always, the back and side sleeping positions are considered the best for your bodyFor snorers, side sleeping is usually the best sleep position.
 This is because side sleeping reduces the compression of your airways.
-The worse sleep position is on your stomach.
+The worst sleep position is on your stomach.

 If sleeping on your back: